Research/Areas of Interest:

 Experimental condensed matter physics; physics education

-My primary physics research is in experimental surface science.
-In my lab at 574 Boston Ave., my students and I study what happens when foreign atoms and molecules form chemical bonds with metal surfaces.
-We examine how the interaction between the foreign molecule and the metal modify properties of both of them.
-In recent years a particular focus has been on how the attachment of the foreign molecule changes the electrical resistivity of the metal substrate.
-This area of research has relevance to a range of potential applications including catalysis, chemical sensing, and the growth of thin films and nanoparticles on surfaces.
+For most of my career, my primary physics research area has been experimental surface science.
+In my lab at 574 Boston Ave., my students and I have studied what happens when foreign atoms and molecules form chemical bonds with metal surfaces.
+Our research has had implications for a range of potential applications including catalysis, chemical sensing, and the growth of thin films and nanoparticles on surfaces.

-A second area of activity is physics education, particularly at the elementary school level.
-Together with collaborators at a local nonprofit organization and at other universities, I am working to develop and study curriculum materials and professional development strategies for teachers to improve instruction in science in grades 3-5.
+In recent years my focus has shifted towards physics education, at both the college and, especially, at the elementary school level.
+Together with collaborators at a local nonprofit organization and at other universities, I have helped to develop and study curriculum materials and professional development strategies for the study of matter and energy in grades 3-5.
+In my own classes at Tufts, I have implemented and studied a range of instructional approaches aimed at more effective and equitable learning.

 Education